poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Data_Type` column specifies the general pre-sequencing preparation methods that have been applied to the library.
 See [Knapp/Hofreiter 2010](https://dx.doi.org/10.3390%2Fgenes1020227) for a review of the different techniques.
 This field can hold one of four different values, but also multiple of these separated by `;` if different methods have been applied for different libraries.

-- `Shotgun`: Reconstructing the genome from random DNA fragments
+- `Shotgun`: Sequencing without any enrichment (whole genome sequencing, screening etc.)
 - `1240k`: Target enrichment with hybridization capture optimised for sequences covering the 1240k SNP array
 - `OtherCapture`: Target enrichment with hybridization capture for any other set of sequences
 - `ReferenceGenome`: Modern reference genomes where aDNA fragmentation is not an issue and other sample preparation techniques apply